Lanchon/kernel-cleanup/README.md

   * only removes kernel versions older than the currently running kernel
   * dry-runs (no changes made) if executed without root privileges

+Usage: kernel-cleanup [-hb] [-c COMMAND]
+Identify and uninstall old kernels.
+    -h          display this help and exit
+    -b          batch mode (do not check for root user) -c COMMAND  command used to uninstall packages defaults to:
+                    non-batch mode: apt-get purge %P
+                    batch mode:     apt-get -y purge %P